stefansundin/shrimp/flowrate/README.md

 Modified to allow seeking and to calculate a total progress.

 Optionally, it can also skip rate limiting on the first pass.
 This is necessary when transferring files over unencrypted HTTP, since the AWS SDK will in this case calculate a checksum of the payload before it initiates the request.
-This case will only happen when the user uses `-endpoint-url` with an `http://` endpoint.
+This case will only happen when the user uses `--endpoint-url` with an `http://` endpoint.

 Here's a list of the calls that will occur: